tunmsk/nextgen-facebook/readme.txt

 = 8.40.6-1 =

 (2017/03/25) Added support for Schema Organization types that are also Schema Local Business types.
 Fixed the missing 'opens' and 'closes' properties for https://schema.org/OpeningHoursSpecification.
-Improved the layout of SSO Schema, Img, and Desc column checkbox options on the Advanced settings page.
+Improved the layout of NGFB Schema, Img, and Desc column checkbox options on the Advanced settings page.

 = 8.40.5-1 =